MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

   pools [1]_.
 - the way applications get initialized, even though it is quite a loose process where lazy initialization is permitted.
-Intuitively, classes must be initialized before any instance creation or access to its static variables (see :ref:`bon-startup`).
+Intuitively, classes are initialized before any instance creation or access to its static variables (see :ref:`bon-startup`).

 One of the newer trends in software involves designing simple solutions